vmiezah/Twitter-App/README.md

-# Twitter - Part II
+# Twitter - Version 1.5

 This is a basic twitter app to view, compose, favorite, and retweet tweets.